orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

 # Lease

-This page describes what you'll want to do to support the lease feature in your own implementation of the persistence API.
+[SINCE Orbeon Forms 2017.2] This page describes what you'll want to do to support the lease feature in your own implementation of the persistence API.
 If instead you'd like to *use* that feature, see the documentation on the [lease feature](https://doc.orbeon.com/form-runner/feature/lease.html).

 ## Enabling support